An estimated two million women in Britain suffer from endometriosis.

 What are the causes of endometriosis?

-It’s often regarded as a disease which affects women in their 30s and 40s, but sufferers can be younger too.
+It’s often regarded as a disease which affects women in their 30s to 50s, but sufferers can be younger too.

-It is not known what causes endometriosis, but we do know which symptoms you need to be looking out for each month.
+Though it is not known what causes endometriosis, we do know which symptoms you need to be looking out for each month.

 What are the symptoms of endometriosis?

-* Uncommon symptoms include pain on passing faeces, pain in the lower abdomen when you pass urine, and, very rarely, blood in the urine or faeces.
+- Uncommon symptoms: This may include pain on passing faeces, pain in the lower abdomen when you pass urine, and, very rarely, blood in the urine or faeces.

 It is worth remembering that the condition is often misdiagnosed – The National Endometriosis Society says that nearly 70% of women who suffer from it are told they have irritable bowel syndrome.